-Feed Air Inlet This inlet is used to supply the compressed feed air to the oxygen generator.
-It is located on the left side of the machine as you face it.
-A hose or pipe should be attached to this fitting.
-It should be of adequate diameter to supply air at a sufficient pressure and flow rate to feed the generator.
-OGSI can assist in sizing this line.
-Filter Drain A small hose is provided with each unit and can be run directly into a drain.
-This hose will prevent water and material trapped by the filter from being blown directly on to the floor.
-Using this hose/connection is strictly up to the user.
 Safety Relief Valve This valve is in place to ensure that the oxygen sieve tank does not exceed maximum pressure.
 It will only open in the event of a serious malfunction.
 It is connected to the same tee fitting to which the interconnecting oxygen hose is attached.
-Power Cord The power cord is designed for use on 115 VAC/60 Hz electrical systems and comes with a three-pronged ground fault protected plug.
-For 230 VAC , a plug of local configuration will need to be installed by the end-user.
 Manual Filter Drain Button The manual filter drain button can be used at any time to empty the contents of the filter bowl and is especially useful during the filter element replacement procedure.
-It is a momentary switch so it will only hold the drain valve open as long as it is pressed.
+It is a momentary button so it will only hold the drain valve open as long as it is pressed.
 Upon release, it returns the valve to its normally closed position.
+Compressed Air Inlet This inlet is used to supply the feed air to the oxygen generator.
+It is located on the left side of the machine as you face it.
+A hose or pipe should be attached to this fitting.
+It should be of adequate diameter to supply air at a sufficient pressure and flow rate to feed the generator.
+OGSI can assist in sizing this line.
 Oxygen Regulator If your storage tank came from OGSI , there will be an oxygen regulator, which should be attached to it.
 It can be used to set the regulated oxygen pressure out of the storage tank at any level up to 60 psi (4.1 bar) .
 Please keep in mind that our specification for the maximum oxygen pressure available from a system is 45 psi (3.1 bar) .
 Pressures higher than 45 psi (3.1 bar) will only be available for short periods of time if oxygen is drawn from the storage tank at or above the specified production rates for the machines.
 If the demand is for a higher pressure allowed is up to 60 psi (4.1 bar) .
+Oxygen Pressure Gauge This gauge indicates the pressure of oxygen in the storage tank.
+While this level can vary between 0 psi and 65 psi (4.5 bar) , it should remain between 40 psi (2.8 bar) and 65 psi (4.5 bar) during normal operation, except when the unit is started and it needs to fill the storage tank which takes a few minutes.
+Feed Air Pressure Gauge This gauge indicates the pressure of the air supplied to the sieve beds after it has been regulated and filtered.
+While the generator is cycling, this gauge should vary between 35 psi (2.4 bar) and 70 psi (4.8 bar) .